marcopeg/marcopeg.github.io/content/posts/2019/0605-graphql-made-easy.md

 **NOTE n.1:** The [`service-express-graphql`](https://github.com/forrestjs/forrestjs/tree/master/packages/service-express-graphql)
 decorates the query's _context_ with the `req` and `res` objects from the _ExpressJS_' middleware.
-This comes in handy if you plan to have some middlewars that **add informations into the request's context** and you plan to access them at resolve time.
+This comes in handy if you plan to have some middlewares that **add information into the request's context** and you plan to access them at resolve time.

 **NOTE n.2:** Most of the time I even split the query's definition from the query's implementation (the `resolve` function) into two separated modules.
 I do that mostly